reiserm/midtools/docs/source/api.rst

 Concept
 -------

 :class:`midtools.Dataset` is the basis of :mod:`midtools`.
-Amongst others,
-it:
+Amongst others it:

 * provides the command line interface,
 * reads the configuration file